svhcop/Cafe-GAff-Dummysite/README.md

 # Cafe-GAff-Dummysite
-Gaff is a modern and stylish dummy cafe website featuring a sleek design, a warm color palette, and an inviting UI.
-This project showcases a well-structured landing page with a responsive layout, smooth animations, and a user-friendly experience.
-The website includes sections for the cafe's menu, about us, contact details, and customer reviews.
+# ☕ Gaff - Modern Cafe Website

+Gaff is a beautifully designed dummy cafe website, showcasing a modern and minimalistic UI with a cozy aesthetic.
+This project is perfect for web design inspiration, front-end practice, or portfolio display.

+## 🌟 Features
+- 📱 Fully Responsive Design
+- 🎨 Stylish UI with a warm color palette
+- 🖼️ Smooth Animations and Transitions
+- 🍽️ Menu Section with Food Categories
+- 📍 Location and Contact Details

+## 🛠️ Tech Stack
+- **HTML5** – For structured content
+- **CSS3** – For styling and animations
+- **JavaScript** – For interactive elements